 4. I was also sending sample picture-book texts to editors, as I also wanted to break into this area of work.
 Again, it took me some time.
 But gradually I began to get work accepted.
 When titles did well this brought requests for more work of a similar nature.

 5. I started to send round a rap version of the story of Little Red Riding Hood.
 Clearly, this was a comedy text, a jokey little poem.
 Soon Orchard Books had signed a contract on it and asked me to do a sequel title, which became Royal Raps.
 These did well enough to spawn a series of 10 books in the end.
-The series is still selling, over 10 years later.
+The series stayed in print for over 10 years and is still loaning well from children's libraries in UK.

 7. By now schools and libraries were starting to contact me to ask if I'd do visits to read &/or perform my work for children.
 This soon became part of my routine.
 It also meant I had to give up my work as a part-time primary school teacher, as there just wasn't the time for everything.
 This meant that I was, at last, a full-time writer earning enough from my work not to need other work.